LeanneCochrane1701QCA/Assessement3/journal/journal.md

 ### Design ideation ###
 <!--- Document your ideation process.
 This will include the design concepts presented for assessment 2.
 You can copy and paste that information here. --->
  ### Design concept 1 ###
+A cute and soft looking toy or a  button maybe that says don't touch or don't pick up and when you do pick up it shakes and squeals.

 ![Image](https://github.com/LeanneCochrane1701QCA/Leanne-Cochrane1701QCA-Assignment-2-/blob/master/Prj%202%20DC12.jpg)